Antonio Conte: Style of management and reception

 Italy defender Leonardo Bonucci singled out Conte for his role in motivating the players and creating a unified team environment at Euro 2016, commenting that the players had given their coach the nickname The Godfather, for the way he made them want to listen when he spoke.
 Pirlo has also remarked approvingly of Conte's man-management and motivational skills.
 In his autobiography he recalled how Conte's introductory speech to the Juventus squad left a significant impression on him: "He needed only one speech, with many simple words, to conquer both me and Juventus.
 He had fire running through his veins and he moved like a viper.
 'This squad, dear boys, is coming off two consecutive seventh-place finishes.
 It's crazy.
 It's shocking.
 I am not here for this, so it's time to stop being so crap.'...
 When Conte speaks, his words assault you.
 They crash through the doors of your mind.
 I've lost count of the number of times I've said: 'Hell, Conte said something really spot-on again today.'"

 In addition to his comparisons to José Mourinho, some commentators have also remarked on his managerial similarities to Sir Alex Ferguson, using an anecdote from his final season as Juventus manager to illustrate his formidable temper.
 Prior to the team talk ahead of the final game of the 2013–14 season, Juventus goalkeeper Gianluigi Buffon arrived with the club's chief executive who Buffon said wanted to speak to the players over how much they were due in win bonuses having won the title.
 "The suggestion sent Conte into a fury.
 He chased every player out of the room as he tore into Buffon.
 'I don't want to hear another word,' Conte is said to have screamed.
 'From you, of all people, I would never have expected such a thing.
-Bonuses … You’re a disappointment, a defeat from the moment you open your mouth.
+Bonuses ...
+You're a disappointment, a defeat from the moment you open your mouth.
 Just like all the rest of these half-wits.'"
 Juventus won the game 3–0 and set a new record for the most points and wins in a single Serie A season.
 Conte is also known for adopting a very strict approach when it comes to his players' diets and curfew before matches.
 Marcello Lippi has also praised Conte for his leadership qualities as a manager.

-Controversy
+Despite his multiple league successes as a manager, Conte has been criticized in the media for his poor European records, particularly in the UEFA Champions League, where he has passed the round of 16 only once.